stefanos1316/Rosetta-Code-Research/Scripts/newTask/exponentiation-operator/README.md

 If the language supports operator (or procedure) overloading, then an overloaded form should be provided for both   intint   and   floatint   variants.

-AS test case, we will use the numbers 2017 for int, 19.88 for float, and number 12 as the exponentiation number.
+As test case, we will use the numbers 2017 for int, 19.88 for float, and number 12 as the exponentiation number.